-The following is the list of Living & Learning Communities for the 2014-2015 academic year.
+The following is the list of Living Learning Communities & Theme Housing for the 2015-2016 academic year.
 If you have questions about any of these communities or if you would like more information, please contact us.

 BACO Umoja (Armstrong House)

 The Black Awareness Cultural Organization (BACO) is a union that will confront problems and concerns of Black students, as well as help to provide avenues for change for all human beings.
 As house and community members, we will focus on making ourselves available to all.
 The core purpose/value of the house will be to offer a place of refuge for anyone who has felt discriminated against because of their race, sexuality, spirituality, gender, or ideas as a human being.
 The Intercultural Life office will be a pivotal force in the process of every program and event.
 They will also assist the Living and Learning Community financially.

 The lifestyle of the average Western citizen is consumption-centric, highly delocalized, and resource-intensive.
 Though many people are realizing the inherent instability of this high-impact status quo, they are unsure how to move beyond it; Sustainable Living, the founding principle of the Environmental Community Outreach (ECO) House, endeavors to bridge that gap.
 The ECO house hopes to become a force for transformation within the Cornell and Mount Vernon communities, providing material resources, knowledge, laughter, and inspiration for those seeking to live lightly and joyfully through the essential changes ahead.

 Octave is a music community.
 We are dedicated to the musical education of ourselves and the community.
 To accomplish this edification, we teach weekly lessons to underprivileged youth in Cedar Rapids, and have a monthly radio show and newsletter.
 As a community we also provide lessons to students on Cornell College campus, perform at least one concert a year, and put together small ensembles for events on and off campus.